 Central was established more than 125 years ago to meet the state's need for teachers and business leaders.
 Today, we continue meeting Michigan's needs through more than 300 high-quality academic programs designed to address talent gaps in critical areas, including health care, education and business.
-Consider these points of pride:
+At Central Michigan University, we know that preparing future leaders who are creative, innovative problem-solvers, that can work collaboratively across differences, who embrace compassion and empathy and further positive change, is critical, especially in times like these with an ongoing pandemic.